kent-map/kent/about.md

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://raw.githubusercontent.com/kent-map/kent/main/images/helenakelly.JPG)

-Helena Kelly holds a doctorate from the University of Oxford but is currently an independent scholar, her most recent academic position being a stipendiary lectureship at Mansfield College, Oxford.
+Dr Helena Kelly holds a doctorate from the University of Oxford but is currently an independent scholar, her most recent academic position being a stipendiary lectureship at Mansfield College, Oxford.
 She is the author of a number of academic pieces on eighteenth and nineteenth century literature and of a popular book, _Jane Austen, the Secret Radical_ (2016).
 Her work on Charles Dickens includes articles (published and forthcoming) in The Dickensian, Dickens Quarterly, and Notes and Queries and a biography, which is still a work in progress.
 She grew up in the Medway Towns.

 ##
 [**Martin Latham**]()